dghernandez/intro/README.md

-# intro
+# Introduction
-This is the place where we are keeping our code, and tracking its changes over time
+This is the place where we are keeping our code and tracking its changes over time

 # Possible projects to include here:
 - Neural coding in motor behavior in songbirds